 – live in your precinct at least 30 days before the election, and

 – not claim the right to vote elsewhere; and

 – not be in prison/jail serving time for a conviction.
-(Note: Ex-convicts who have completed their sentences and who meet all other requirements listed above are eligible to register and vote in Illinois.)
+(Note: Ex-convicts who have been released from prison/jail and who meet all other requirements listed above are eligible to register and vote in Illinois.
+Ex-convicts who have been released and are on parole/probation ARE eligible to register and vote in Illinois.)